soxaholix-pointer/place_tux/README.md

 #### It respects your freedom and privacy.

-- You can see every line of code it uses, so you can be sure there is no backdoor or keylogger (The NSA tried 3 times to get a backdoor into linux, but failed).
+- You can see every line of code it uses, so you can be sure there is no backdoor or keylogger (The NSA tried 3 times to get a backdoor into linux, but failed)

 #### It runs on older computers, saving them from the landfill.

-- It is very fast and lightweight.
+- It is very fast and lightweight

 - It costs exactly $0

 #### It's yours.

-- **_EVERY SINGLE ASPECT OF LINUX_** can be modified however you want, and is only limited by hardware.
+- **_EVERY SINGLE ASPECT OF LINUX_** can be modified however you want, and is only limited by hardware

 - It can look real sexy (take a look at [r/unixporn](https://reddit.com/r/unixporn/)).

 - You don't have a giant, monopoly, money-seeking company forcing you to do what it thinks is best for you, making you the product (I'm looking at you Microsoft and Apple...)

-- Many, many options to choose from and to customize your system as you see fit.
+- Many, many options to choose from and to customize your system as you see fit

-- You get to brag about how smart you are when a Windoze user sees you "hAcKIng" (I use Arch BTW).
+- You get to brag about how smart you are when a Windoze user sees you "hAcKIng" (I use Arch BTW)

 #### It's powerful and secure.

-- The command line is really good and lets you do very complex things in one line, while user-friendly graphic interfaces work well for those that don't want to use commands.
+- The command line is really good and lets you do very complex things in one line, while user-friendly graphic interfaces work well for those that don't want to use commands

-- Package managers make installing software a breeze, and always from a verified malware-free source.
+- Package managers make installing software a breeze, and always from a verified malware-free source

-- It's almost impossible to get a virus in Linux ([meme](https://twitter.com/pr0grammerhum0r/status/1252341297479741442)).
+- It's almost impossible to get a virus in Linux ([meme](https://twitter.com/pr0grammerhum0r/status/1252341297479741442))

-- **_TONS_** of support for Linux: ask a question, and in a few minutes people will be responding.
+- **_TONS_** of support for Linux: ask a question, and in a few minutes people will be responding

-- Countless other reasons.
+- Countless other reasons